gwendi/craft-ai-client-js/README.md

 ### 4 - Add context operations ###

-We have now created our first agent but it is not able to do much yet, to learn a decision model it needs to be provided with data, in **craft ai** these are called context operations.
+We have now created our first agent but it is not able to do much, yet.
+To learn a decision model it needs to be provided with data, in **craft ai** these are called context operations.

 In the following we add 8 operations: